sybrew/the-seo-framework/readme.txt

 TODO run all deprecation methods one last time
 	We should be able to loop over them quite easily.

-TODO for get_largest_image_src, should we try to maintain the ratio?

 TODO add "try it in playground" button/link at the top of the readme.

-TODO can we affect Gutenberg's URL by switching the primary category?

-TODO detect query exploitation early, and send "no cache" headers?
-	-> see rest_send_nocache_headers.

 TODO list all new public classes and their methods in the changelog.
 	-> i.e. those without @access private